vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 while `12 SignificantDisplay` should approximate the HP48 standard mode using 12 significant digits.

-## DisplayMode

-Returns a program that will restore the current display mode.

-## CycleDisplayMode

-Cycle among the possible display modes, without changing the number of digits used for rounding.

-## NonSciRange
+## StandardExponent

 Select the maximum exponent before switching to scientific notation.
-The default value is 9.
+The default value is 9, meaning that display uses scientific notation for exponents outside of -9..9.

+## TrailingDecimal

+Display a trailing decimal separator to distinguish decimal from integer types.
+With this setting, `1.0` will display as `1.`.
+This can be disabled with [NoTrailingDecimal](#NoTrailingDecimal).

+## NoTrailingDecimal

+Hide the trailing decimal separator for decimal values with no fractional part.
+In that mode, `1.0` and `1` will both display identically, although the internal representation is different, the former being a floating-point value while the latter is an integer value.

+## FancyExponent

+Display the exponent in scientific mode using a fancy rendering that is visually similar to the normal mathematical notation.

-## NonSciRangeMode
+## ClassicExponent

-Returns a program that will restore the current value for non-sci range.
+Display the exponent in scientific mode in a way reminiscent of classical HP48 calculators, for example `1.23E-4`.

 # Angle settings